WDI-SEA/notes/05-node-express/express-sequelize/many-to-many.md

 });
 ```

 Take some time to use these helper functions to add more toys and more pets!
-NOTE: If you are querying the petToys table in a `psql` shell you will need to wrap the table name within quotations i.e. "petToys".
+NOTE: If you are querying the pets_toys table in a `psql` shell you will need to wrap the table name within quotations i.e. "pets_toys".

 An example of how you might use this in an express route: